 As you can see, a lot of this is generalisation.
 There are multiple ways to capture the truth, and just as many ways to miss vital points, to strain the gnat but end up swallowing the camel.
 So how do you use the generational model to your clients’ advantage and pick your way effectively through the intergenerational minefield?

 Under what circumstances do the generations work well together?
 Where do the tensions play out?
-How does intergenerational coaching work for older coaches with younger clients and visa versa?
-As you know, in coaching we need to move beyond our own realities to explore and appreciate other frames, other perspectives.
+How does intergenerational coaching and mentoring work for older coaches and mentors with younger clients and visa versa?
+As you know, in coaching and mentoring we need to move beyond our own realities to explore and appreciate other frames, other perspectives.
+Being curious and open to learning and exploring how others see the world is foundational to effective coaching and mentoring.